Matt Hart (wrestler): Various promotions (2012–present)

 After being separated from his father's side of the family after the death of his mother, Herweg reconnected to them through professional wrestling, deciding to join the industry as soon as he got the chance.
 Matthew was trained by his father and cousins Teddy Hart and Harry Smith.
 He debuted in 2012 for his family's promotion, which was known as Stampede Extreme Sports at the time, for the 100th anniversary of the Calgary Stampede.
 In his first match he wrestled with Teddy and Harry.
 At later events he would appear with his cousins Tory and Bruce Hart Jr. among other Stampede Wrestling alumni.
 By March Matt was wrestling in Mecca Pro Wrestling in Ontario for several dates and by August he wrestled against a wrestling champion for the first time with KC Andrews who held the Big West Wrestling Television Championship.
 In September he worked as a tag team wrestler in a storyline for Thrash Wrestling where his partner betrayed him to become the inaugural Trash Wrestling Tag Team Champion.
 In 2016 Hart participated in the "Canadian Death Tour", becoming the first Hart family member to do so.
 2017 saw Hart traveling to the United Kingdom to wrestle.
+In May 2022 Hart performed for his cousin Dallas Hart's promotion Dungeon Wrestling.